S1lence-z/2d-game/README.md

 # TODO List

-- **Infinite Mode**: the player goes automatically to the right, platforma spawn in front of him
+- **Infinite Mode**: the player goes automatically to the right, platforms spawn in front of him
 - **3 Levels**: make 3 hard-coded levels

 ---